hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

   1. At top is a slider that serves the purpose of going back in time.
 This is realized by replaying all relevant input.
 Every input generated either by the user or by clock events counts as a discrete step in time.
 By dragging the slider input can be rolled back or replayed.
   2. Below the slider there is a pane that shows values the debugger watches.
 Using the function `Debug.watch` the debugger can be instructed to watch on a given value in source code.
 The watched value is permanently shown and updated.

 A usual interaction with the system is a cycle of editing source code using the editor part on the left side and observing changed behavior in the running application shown in the middle.
+Therefore the Elm code is compiled, run and all input that happened prior to the change is replayed.
+The changed Elm application is then in the same situation (concerning input) as the version before, but with changed behavior due to changes source code.
 Although a change in source code is immediately adapted, it may take some time until changed behavior emerges (see @Rein2016HLL).
-Replaying input helps finding a sequence of user interaction that makes the change emerge.
+Replaying in connection with the users ability to roll back parts of the input helps finding a sequence of user interaction that makes the change emerge.
+The area showing watched values helps understanding why a certain behavior occurs.

 ### Which activities are made live by which mechanisms?
 >Description of each concrete activity in the workflow and the underlying liveness mechanism (which is described on a conceptual level and thus could be mapped to other systems)